 High levels of cortisol prevent the ovaries from releasing hormones, maturing eggs, and regulating the menstrual cycle.
 As a result, women with Cushing’s syndrome will experience abnormal or absent ovarian function, causing infertility.
 Some women regain standard ovarian function after being treated for Cushing’s syndrome.
 However, some women do not.
 Failure to redevelop ovarian function is most common among women who received treatment for pituitary tumors.
-These women may be able to become pregnant through the use of hormone therapies or assisted reproductive technologies.
+These women may be able to become pregnant through the use of hormone therapies or assisted reproductive technologies (ART).
 In rare cases of women with Cushing's syndrome becoming pregnant, the risk of miscarriage is very high.

 Men with Cushing’s syndrome typically experience limited fertility as a result of a reduced sperm count and quality.
 Cortisol impacts the testes, the development site for sperm, often resulting in abnormal sperm, produced in adequately smaller quantities.
 Additionally, many men with Cushing’s syndrome struggle with low sex drive and impotence.
 Once Cushing’s syndrome has been treated, many men regain healthy sperm development and sexual functioning.

 The most common cause of Cushing’s syndrome is taking corticosteroid medications.
 However, aside from medication, the presence of too much cortisol can naturally be caused by:

 - Abnormally high or extended periods of stress

 - Weight gain

 - Increased urination